amiika/ziffers/README.md

 ### Parse degrees from note names

 You can also use notation based on note names to parse melody the ziffers notation.
-In order to use note names you have to use Z or fractions to define note lengths.
+In order to use note names you have to use **Z** control character or fractions to define note lengths.

-Include [ziffer utils](https://raw.githubusercontent.com/amiika/ziffers/master/ziffers_utils.rb) to use **zpreparse**-function to parse note names to degrees:
+Using **zpreparse**-function to parse note names to degrees:
 ```
 print zpreparse "1/4 cdefg - abg", :e
 # Prints "1/4 67123 - 453"